 What Is Considered Low Income for a Personal Loan?

 Lenders set their own criteria for whom they'll lend money to and the terms they'll offer applicants.
-Some companies, such as the lending platform Prosper, require you to have an income of some sort but don't have a minimum income requirement.
-Others, such as LendingPoint, require borrowers to have an annual income of at least $25,000 to qualify for a personal loan.
+Some companies require you to have an income of some sort but don't have a minimum income requirement.
+Others, such as LendingPoint, require borrowers to have an annual income of at least $35,000 to qualify for a personal loan.

 Even if you meet the requirements, the best rates and terms may only be offered to applicants with a high income.
 For example, BestEgg says its lowest interest rates require you to have an annual income of $100,000.
 While you may qualify for a loan with a lower income, expect to pay more than the lowest advertised interest rate.